Building a Public-Data RAG System End-to-End

 Why This Experiment Exists

-The starting hypothesis was simple: retrieval should improve answer quality for legal questions.
+The starting hypothesis was simple: retrieval should improve answer quality for a domain with fragmented public knowledge.

 • A lot of detailed commentary is paywalled.